 The death of Samuel Ismann in 1806 is recorded on the 1811 census of Warenburg in Household No. 87.

-The 1767 census records that Johann Samuel Ismann came from the German region of Breslau.
+The 1767 census records that Johann Samuel Ismann came from the German village of Breslau.

 There are no known surviving male lines of this family among the Volga German colonies.

 - 1811 Warenburg Census (Household No. 87).

 - Funk, Wilhelm.
 "Deutsche a Is russische Colonisten: ausgezogen aus dem Wöhrder Traubuch 1766/67."
 Blätter für fränkische Familienkunde, 1:3 (1926): 101-107.